 Gloria Cordes Larson, JD, prominent lawyer, public policy expert, and business leader, was elected to the presidency of Bentley University by the Bentley Board of Trustees on July 1, 2007.
 She is the first woman to serve in this post.

 Larson was drawn to the Boston area business school because of its approach to redefining business education -- by infusing a business curriculum with the arts and sciences.
 During Larson’s tenure, the former Bentley College became a university and established a number of new programs focused on the value of a business education.
 At the undergraduate level, the school expanded its commitment to a “fused” curriculum with double majors in business and the liberal arts, as well as new courses co-taught by business and arts & sciences faculty.
 One of its most recent innovations, the Bentley MBA, is an 11-month global program where students pursue four 10-week modules in a collaborative, studio-based setting.
-Larson also launched the Center for Women and Business at Bentley in 2011 committed to advancing shared leadership among women and men in the corporate world and developing women business leaders.
-A nationally recognized university leader, Larson is a member of the Executive Committee of the American College and University Presidents Climate Commitment and a member of the American Association of Colleges and Universities and the Liberal Education and America’s Promise (LEAP) Presidents’ Trust.
+Larson also launched the Center for Women and Business at Bentley in 2011, committed to advancing shared leadership among women and men in the corporate world and developing women business leaders.
+A nationally recognized university leader, Larson is a member of the Executive Committee of the American College and University Presidents Climate Commitment, a member of the American Association of Colleges and Universities and the Liberal Education and America’s Promise (LEAP) Presidents’ Trust.

 Larson, formerly the co-chair of the Government Strategies Group at Foley Hoag LLP, a leading national law firm, managed a practice that covered a broad array of federal, state and local regulatory and business development issues, including real estate development, energy, insurance, environmental permitting, transportation, advertising and internet privacy matters.